 The CVGA area includes a swathe of Central and Northern Victoria from Ararat and the Macedon Ranges Shire up to Swan Hill and Mildura.

-In April 2018, the CVGA took over the ownership and management of the MASH community solar bulk-buy from the Hub Foundation, as well as the Hepburn Solar Bulk-Buy (also organised by the MASH team).
+In April 2018, the CVGA took over the ownership and management of the MASH community solar bulk-buy from the Hub Foundation – with the best wishes and support of the directors of the Hub Foundation.

 The CVGA have a long history delivering community energy projects such as the Central Victorian Solar City project from 2010-2013 and more recently the Solar Savers program targeting low income pensioner households.
 The CVGA is managed by a board consisting of representatives of the councils, with day-to-day management by Executive Officer, Rob Law.
 Learn more about CVGA.